The Ultimate Guide to Men’s Shirt Collars

 What Are the Different Kinds of Shirt Collars?

-If you’re looking for something without traditional collar points, the Chinese collar is a sleek, minimalistic option that has roots in Eastern fashion.
-And let’s not forget the Button-down Collar, which is a staple for preppy, smart-casual looks.
+If you are looking for something without traditional collar points, the Chinese Collar is a sleek, minimal option with roots in Eastern fashion.
+And of course, the Button-down Collar remains a staple for preppy, smart-casual looks.

 What Are the Three Basic Types of Collars?